Cross-validation: what does it estimate and how well does it do it?: Confidence intervals with nested cross-validation

 \subsection{Our target of inference}

-From here onwards, our primary goal will be to estimate the mean-squared error (MSE) of cross-validation: \begin{definition}\textbf{} For a sample of size $n$ split into $K$ folds, the \emph{cross-validation MSE} is
+In this section, our primary goal will be to give confidence intervals for test accuracy by estimating the mean-squared error (MSE) of cross-validation: \begin{definition}\textbf{} For a sample of size $n$ split into $K$ folds, the \emph{cross-validation MSE} is

-\end{definition} The reader may wonder why we define the MSE with respect to $\err_{XY}$ in view of the results from Section~\ref{sec:estimand_of_cv} that show that $\errhat^\cv$ is targeting $\err$, and we briefly comment on this.
-While the point estimate $\errhat^\cv$ is targeting $\err$ in that the variation of $\err_{XY}$ around $\err$ is not accessible to CV (at least in the linear model), this does not preclude estimating the MSE defined as in \eqref{eq:mse_def}.
-Due to a convenient decomposition in Lemma~\ref{lem:holdout_MSE_identity}, we will be able to estimate this quantity without any modeling assumptions, whereas we do not know how to estimate \eqref{eq:mse_def} with $\err$ in place of $\errhat$ without further assumptions.
-In any case, confidence intervals for $\err_{XY}$ are often of the most interest to the analyst.
+\end{definition} In particular, we define MSE with respect to $\err_{XY}$ and thus will calibrate our test intervals to cover the quantity $\err_{XY}$.
+At this point, the reader should wonder why we define the MSE with respect to $\err_{XY}$ in view of the results from Section~\ref{sec:estimand_of_cv} that show that $\errhat^\cv$ is a more precise estimate of $\err$ than of $\err_{XY}$, and we will next discuss this issue carefully.

+To be clear, we choose to pursue confidence intervals for $\err_{XY}$ because we are able to do so; the MSE quantity above can be estimated in a convenient way due to an upcoming decomposition (Lemma~\ref{lem:holdout_MSE_identity}).
+At present, we do not know how to obtain a similar MSE estimate with respect to $\err$.
+Second, we emphasize that our results from Section~\ref{sec:estimand_of_cv} do \emph{not} mean that giving confidence intervals for $\err_{XY}$ is impossible.
+Rather, our results say that in the linear model, \emph{confidence intervals for $\err_{XY}$ will be larger than confidence intervals for $\err$}.
+Still, confidence intervals for either $\err$ or $\err_{XY}$ would be of interest to the analyst.
+We are able to derive an estimator for the MSE with respect to $\err_{XY}$, and we will turn to the details next.

-The MSE in~\eqref{eq:mse_def} contains both a bias term and variance term, but the bias is typically small for cross-validation \citep{efron1983estimating, efron1983leisurely, Efron1997}.
-Thus, we can view the MSE as a slightly conservative version of the variance of the cross-validation estimator, i.e., the squared standard errror.
+The MSE in~\eqref{eq:mse_def} contains both a bias term (due to the reduced sample size used by $\errhat^\cv$) and variance term.
+See Section~\ref{subsec:cv_bias} for a discussion of the bias.
+Thus, we can view the MSE as a slightly conservative version of the variance of the cross-validation estimator.
+In any case, the MSE is the relevant quantity for creating confidence intervals around a possibly biased point estimate, since it accounts for both bias and variance.
 With this in mind, we will use an estimate of the MSE to construct confidence intervals for $\err_{XY}$.
+Previewing the remainder of this section, we will produce confidence intervals for $\err_{XY}$ as follows:

+Above, $\errhat^\ncv$ is similar to the CV estimate of error except across many random splits, and $\msehat$ is our estimator for MSE---the heart of this section.
+In addition, we allow for the possibility of correcting for the sample size bias with an estimator $\widehat{\bias}$; we use one that arises naturally from the computations already carried out to estimate the MSE (Section~\ref{sec:bias_estimate}).